codevise/pageflow/entry_types/scrolled/doc/internal/testing_conventions/render-helpers.md

 `renderWithReviewState` renders `src/review/` UI, imported from `support/renderWithReviewState`.
-Review UI resolves entry structure (e.g. the section a comment subject lives in), so it builds on `renderInEntry` and layers `ReviewStateProvider` on top.
+Review UI resolves entry structure (e.g. the section a comment subject lives in), so it builds on `renderInEntry` and layers `ReviewStateProvider` plus `LocatedCommentThreadsProvider` (which joins threads to that structure) on top.
 Its `renderHookWithReviewState` counterpart does the same on top of `renderHookInEntry` for selector hooks that read entry and review state.

 ## Picking a helper